 Dunedin & Otago Intriguing history in a quirky university city famous for wildlife encounters and, beyond, a rugged landscape rich with gold mining history and remarkable scenery.

 Wanaka Outdoor adventures amidst spectacular alpine scenery on the doorstep of Mount Aspiring National Park.

 Queenstown Sparkling resort in an outdoor adventure playground set against the stunning backdrop of a glittering lake and rugged mountains.

 Fiordland Astonishing scenery and unforgettable wilderness experiences in a remote and pristine region.

 Southland & Stewart Island A remote and beautiful region of rolling hills, rugged coastline and sparkling rivers in the far south.

-*Note: Kaikoura is still accessible by the inland road from either north or south, as well as on a limited basis on State Highway 1 from Christchurch as repairs continue – check with the latest updated from the New Zealand Transport Authority when planning your trip, as travel times have also increased.
+*Note: Kaikoura is still accessible by the inland road from either north or south, as well as on a limited basis on State Highway 1 from Christchurch and Picton as repairs continue – check with the latest updates from the New Zealand Transport Authority when planning your trip, as travel times have also increased.